botelhocpp/frdm_kl25z_practices/K32L2/04_uart/README.md

 We will create a configuration file for the interface, ```interface/cmsis-dap.cfg```:

 ```
-adapter driver cmsis-dap
+interface cmsis-dap
 transport select swd
 ```

-CMSIS-DAP is the interface (adapter driver) between the PC and the MCU, and SWD (Serial Wire Debug) is the debugging interface between the OpenSDA and the MCU.
+CMSIS-DAP is the interface between the PC and the MCU, and SWD (Serial Wire Debug) is the debugging interface between the OpenSDA and the MCU.
 Actually, SWD is a serial debugging protocol used by ARM Cortex microcontrollers.
 It is simpler and uses fewer pins than the traditional JTAG protocol, making it ideal for embedded devices.

 We also need configuration files for the board, namely ```target/k32.cfg```: